kubernetes-sigs/gateway-api/geps/gep-1619/index.md

 - SameSite=[Strict|Lax|None]
 - Partitioned

-Unless a `SessionPersistencePolicy` API field can be satisfied through a manipulating a cookie attribute, the attributes of the cookies are considered as opaque values in this spec and are to be determined by the individual implementations.
+Unless a `sessionPersistence` API field can be satisfied through a manipulating a cookie attribute, the attributes of the cookies are considered as opaque values in this spec and are to be determined by the individual implementations.
 Let's discuss some of these cookie attributes in more detail.

 #### Name

-The `Name` cookie attribute can be configured via the `SessionName` field on `SessionPersistencePolicy`.
-However, this field is considered extended support level.
-This is because some implementations, such as ones supporting global load balancers, don't have the capability to configure the cookie name.
+The `Name` cookie attribute MAY be configured via the `SessionName` field in `sessionPersistence`.
+However, this field is implementation-specific because it's impossible to create a conformance test for it, given that sessions could be created in a variety of ways.
+Additionally, `SessionName` is not universally supported as some implementations, such as ones supporting global load balancers, don't have the capability to configure the cookie name.
+Some implementations have a fixed cookie name, and therefore `SessionName` may be reflected in the value of the cookie.

+The use case for modifying the cookie name using `SessionName` is that certain users might need to align it with an existing cookie name, such as Java's `JSESSIONID`.
+Refer to [Session Initiation Guidelines](#session-initiation-guidelines) for details on how this GEP supports existing sessions.
+If `SessionName` is not specified, then a unique cookie name should be generated.

 #### Expires / Max-Age